 Exhibits to Accompany Request

-Each request should have a scaled drawing attached showing all airport property and airport facilities which are currently obligated for airport purposes by agreements with the United States.
-Attach other exhibits such as maps, photographs, plans and appraisal report, which support or justify the request.
+Each request should have a scaled drawing attached showing all airport property and airport facilities which are currently obligated for airport purposes by previous agreements with the United States.
+We request that you attach other applicable exhibits that support the requests.
+These may include

 Release of Maintenance Obligations

-Requests for the release of maintenance obligations do not require items 9,10, and 11 as noted above.
+Requests for the release of maintenance obligations do not require items 9,10, and 11 as listed herein.